 What is an Internship?

-An internship is a chance for students to learn new skills, explore career interests, development relationships with potential employers and meet new social and intellectual challenges.
+An internship is a chance for students to learn new skills, explore career interests, develop relationships with potential employers and meet new social and intellectual challenges.

 - Contact Internship Coordinator